BrynM/NMSBasePartReporter/README.md

                         (Default: "name")
   -b, --bases
                         Examine bases.
 If neither --bases nor --outside are provided, both will be enabled as a default.
-(Default:
-                        "False")
   -c, --csv
                         Generate a Comma Separated Values (CSV) list of all base information.
-(Default: "False") -h, --help
+  -h, --help
                         Show this help message and exit -i, --individual
                         If examining bases, report totals for each individual base.
 Ignored if not using the --bases flag.
-(Default:
-                        "False")
   -o, --outside, --outside_bases
                         Only examine parts built outside of bases.
 If neither --bases nor --outside are provided, both will be enabled as a default.
-(Default: "False") -q, --quiet
+  -q, --quiet
                         Disable all output but errors.
-(Default: "False") -s FILE_PATH, --save FILE_PATH, --save_path FILE_PATH
+  -s FILE_PATH, --save FILE_PATH, --save_path FILE_PATH
                         Path to NMS save file exported as JSON.
 (Default:
                         "save.hg.json")
   -t, --totals
-                        List part totals by object ID in reports (Default:
+                        List part totals by object ID in reports -v, --verbose
-                        "False")
-  -v, --verbose
                         Enable verbose output to STDERR.
-(Default: "False") -w, --warnings, --show-warnings
+  -w, --warnings, --show-warnings
                         Enable reporting warning messages to STDERR.
-(Default:
-                        "False")
 ```